noglitchyo/dealdoh/README.md

 Please, check [how to use the client](https://github.com/facebookexperimental/doh-proxy#doh-client).

-* Using your client browser
+* Using client from Web Browser

-Firefox provides a [Trusted Recursive Resolver](https://wiki.mozilla.org/Trusted_Recursive_Resolver) who can be configured to query DoH servers.
+Mozilla Firefox provides a [Trusted Recursive Resolver](https://wiki.mozilla.org/Trusted_Recursive_Resolver) who can be configured to query DoH servers.

 I advise you to read [this really good article from Daniel Stenberg](https://daniel.haxx.se/blog/2018/06/03/inside-firefoxs-doh-engine/) which will give you lot of details about this TRR and how to configure it like a pro.